Intersection theory of polymatroids: The toric geometry of polystellahedral varieties

-The face $B(\expand(\P))$ of $\Pi_{\textbf a}$ was introduced as the \emph{polypermutohedron} of type $\textbf a$ in \cite{CHLSW}.
+The face $B(\expand(\P))$ of $\Pi_{\textbf a}$ was introduced as the \emph{polypermutohedron} with cage $\textbf a$ in \cite{CHLSW}.
 Using the results in this subsection, one can verify that the polystellahedral fan $\Sigma_{\textbf a}$ is the normal fan of the polystellahedron $\Pi_{\textbf a}$.
 Alternatively, using the building set associated to a polystellahedral fan given in the proof of \Cref{prop:polystellafan}, one can verify that $\Pi_{\textbf a}$ is the corresponding nestohedron \cite[Section 7]{Pos09}. \end{remark}